Review iZotope Ozone 12

 The Bass Control module in Ozone 12 is a genuine step forward because it takes the guesswork out of the most difficult part of mastering: the low end.
 Instead of juggling EQ curves and compressors until the subs “feel right,” you now get clear visual feedback with Balance and Punch meters that show exactly where your bass energy sits compared to proven reference targets.

-In practice, it means you can dial in just a few dB of change and immediately hear how the kick and bass translate better across headphones, cars, and club systems.
+In practice, just a few dB of change are enough.
+You immediately hear how the kick and bass translate better across headphones, cars, and club systems.
 For electronic music, it ensures that weight and impact survive on big systems, but the module is just as useful in rock, pop, or acoustic tracks where uncontrolled low end can quickly swamp the mix.

-Bass Control already feels like a lifesaver for problematic low end, though I sometimes wish it allowed negative sustain adjustments – since many mixes suffer from overly long bass decays.
+This approach is faster, more consistent, and more reliable than trying to manage the low end with traditional tools alone.
+For many engineers, it sets a new benchmark in how low frequencies can be mastered.
+Even so, Bass Control already feels like a lifesaver for problematic low end.
+I sometimes wish it allowed negative sustain adjustments – since many mixes suffer from overly long bass decays.
 Even without that, it sets a new benchmark for mastering low frequencies.

 Unlimiter: restoring dynamics

 I often hear from mastering engineers that they receive mixes already pushed far too hard – over-compressed, clipped, sometimes almost lifeless.
 And in those situations, Ozone 12’s new Unlimiter comes at exactly the right time.
-It can bring back a sense of dynamics and transient punch, essentially reviving material that might otherwise feel “flat.”
+It can bring back a sense of dynamics and transient punch.
+In many cases, it revives material that might otherwise feel flat.
 It won’t erase distortion baked into the file, but it can make a squashed premaster workable again.
 For many engineers, this feature can be the difference between a frustrating job and a successful master.

 That said, Unlimiter is not a magic fix – in practice, it feels more like a subtle transient restorer than a dramatic repair tool.
 It helps, but don’t expect miracles.
 Nevertheless, it must be said that there is currently nothing comparable.